Understanding Temperature Data Loggers

 Temperature Sensor:

-The temperature sensor is the heart of the data logger.
-Responsible for detecting and measuring the ambient temperature.
-Several types of temperature sensors are available, each with its own advantages and applications.
+The temperature sensor is the main part of the data logger.
+It detects and measures the surrounding temperature.
+There are many types of temperature sensors.
+Each type has its own benefits and uses.

 Thermocouples:

 Resistance Temperature Detectors (RTDs) work on the idea that a metal’s electrical resistance changes with temperature.
-Platinum RTDs are the most common type and offer high accuracy and stability.
-They are often used in applications where precise temperature measurements are required, such as in laboratories and industrial processes.
+Platinum RTDs are the most common type.
+They provide high accuracy and stability.
+They are often used in places that need precise temperature readings, such as labs and factories.

 MPU: